Home Remedies and Natural Cures

 The whole root of the Kava plant can be pulverized into a beverage and used for medicinal purposes.
 It can also be consumed as a tea, a liquid herbal extract, capsule, or dried and used in powdered form.
 In Polynesian cultures, the raw Kava root is chewed.

-Common Uses
+Common Uses of Kava

-Kava is commonly used to treat stress, anxiety, insomnia, nervousness, constipation and incontinence.
+It is commonly used to treat stress, anxiety, insomnia, nervousness, constipation and incontinence.
 Its highly sedative properties have also been known to numb body parts, which make it helpful as an anesthetic pain and spasm reliever.

 Its strong diuretic properties stimulate urination and increases perspiration.

-Kava is also useful for some people as a natural aphrodisiac.
+It is also useful for some people as a natural aphrodisiac.

-Internally, Kava is also used to treat:
+Internally, it is also used to treat:

 • Toothaches